farl-opa/Mantis-CO-FLIP.jl/docs/src/DevelDocs/Modules/Quadrature.md

 # Quadrature

-## All functions and stuff from Mantis.Quadrature
+## All docstrings from Mantis.Quadrature
 ```@autodocs
 Modules = [Mantis.Quadrature]
 ```